Home > Business > Commercial > SMEs: what strategy to win private sector tenders?

 B-benefits

-How are the promised benefits possible?
+How can the promised benefits be realised?

-Now is the time to list all the arguments to convince people of their relevance and feasibility:
+This is the time to list all the arguments to convince people of their relevance and feasibility:

-• Regular deliveries to remote places?
+• Regular deliveries to remote areas?

 • And so on.

-Demonstration of your expertise/mastery
+D-demonstrating your expertise/mastery

 Present all your elements: